akiles-esta-usado/laygo2_iic/README.md

 ### Create an intermediate .magicrc file

 We can have a file in ``/foss/tools/.magicrc`` or something like that, it will reference the pdk (not fixed to sky130).

+### Decouple sky130_microtemplates from workspace

+Maybe we should save that templates into another repo, and when we download them when is required.